olivierfriard/boris_docs/index.rst

     Check this box to position the tracking cursor above the current event in events list table.

 **Check for new version**
-    Check for new version on BORIS web site every 15 days
+    Check for new version on BORIS web site every 15 days (internet access required)

 Frame-by-frame mode